farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-2-OCP-callbacks.md

 Suppose we want users to edit recipes in their recipe list, or while browsing another user's collection, or while browsing a special recipe collection, and so on.
 Our previous implementation won't do.

 We might also want our recipe editor to save in different ways.
-For example, a user might use one endpoint to save their own recipes, but suggesting edits to another user's recipe requires an addition UI page before commiting changes.
+For example, a user might use one endpoint to save their own recipes, but suggesting edits to another user's recipe requires an additional UI page before commiting changes.
 Our previous implementation can't do that.

 But, these cases can be supported with a little modification.
 The recipe editor can require event handlers instead of directly deciding behaviors on save or cancel.